dbgate/dbgate/README.md

 * Tell your friends about DbGate or share on social networks - when more people will use DbGate, it will grow to be better
 * Write review on [Slant.co](https://www.slant.co/improve/options/41086/~dbgate-review) or [G2](https://www.g2.com/products/dbgate/reviews)
 * Create issue, if you find problem in app, or you have idea to new feature.
-If issue already exists, you could leave comment on it, to prioritise most wanted issues.
+If issue already exists, you could leave comment on it, to prioritise most wanted issues
 * Create some tutorial video on [youtube](https://www.youtube.com/playlist?list=PLCo7KjCVXhr0RfUSjM9wJMsp_ShL1q61A)
 * Become a backer on [GitHub sponsors](https://github.com/sponsors/dbgate) or [Open collective](https://opencollective.com/dbgate)
 * Where a small coding is acceptable for you, you could [create plugin](https://dbgate.org/docs/plugin-development.html).
-Plugins for new themes can be created actually without JS coding.
+Plugins for new themes can be created actually without JS coding

 Thank you!